-We are inspired by multiple youth and young adult ministries throughout Israel.
+We are inspired by multiple youth and young adult ministries throughout Israel who are discipling the young generation of Israelis.
 They have adapted and intentionally stepped up to meet the ever-changing needs of young people in their country.
 But before we tell you a little bit about these groundbreaking organizations, meet the ones they serve.

 Young Adults in Israel

 Just imagine.
 Many of today’s young adults in Israel finished high school online.
 They never got a traditional graduation with their peers.
 Then, they had to begin their mandatory army service.
 But because of the restrictions, they were not able to visit home often.

 Their entire world would have changed anyway, while joining the army.
 But the pandemic just made it more uncomfortable and unnatural.
 Statistics show that many young adults from believing homes struggle with or even abandon their faith.
 Now, it is like someone completely stole their normal lives.

 Over the last two years, young Israelis started to build up resilience and grit.
 And at a time like this, more than ever they need mentors and wise leaders.
 Who will show them the way?

 The mandatory military service in Israel is often a time when young Israelis have to figure out who they are and what they believe.
 This service plays a significant role in shaping the identity of the Israeli people.